I am Gwenaëlle, Gwen for short, from Europe. I am seeking the position of Volunteers’ Representative in this coming election.

 So… how did I arrive on GV in the first place?
 Pretty randomly, it turns out: I started out of my love for languages and cultures, and my need to keep my French fluent and accurate.
 You see, I left France 11 years ago, but my language is what expresses my identity the best and I don't want to lose it.
 I started translating for GV in French exactly 3 years ago and I've been more and more involved over time.
-Since last year I also help Suzanne Lehn and Claire Ulrich, our Lingua editors, with the sub-editing and publishing process.
+Since last year I also help Suzanne Lehn and Claire Ulrich, our Translation Managers, with the sub-editing and publishing process.

 Working with GV has opened new doors to me, both thanks to the community and the topics of the articles.
 What I do with you is making me a better world citizen as it has helped me getting involved in different projects.
 Through my line of work I try to convince girls that a technical or scientific career can be for them, not just for boys.
 I've spoken at several career events in the South East of England and mentored students and a schoolgirl through SEPnet and The Girls’ Network: the education I received should be as natural an option for girls, as it has been for me.